 Take exfoliation, for example.
-We know we gotta do it, but if we have sensitive skin, that ain’t so easy.
-That’s skin that turns red just by looking at it.
+You know you gotta do it, but if you have sensitive skin, that ain’t so easy.
+Your skin turns red when you look at it.
 It screams in pain when you wash it.

-How can we go the extra mile and get those dead cells off without traumatizing our skin even more?!
+How can you go the extra mile and get those dead cells off without traumatising your skin even more?!

 I hear ya, girlfriend.
 And I’m here to help.
-Exfoliating sensitive skin is SO hard but doable.
-Here are your three options:
+Exfoliating sensitive skin is hard but doable.
+Here are your three best options: